savage13/sacio/README.md

 ### Read, Change and Write a sac file

-Compile and run the example below using:
+Compile and run the example below using (assuming you have compiled the library):

     gcc -I. -o example example.c libsacio_bsd.a
     ./example t/imp.sac

 The file `t/imp.sac` is an impulse function and distributed with `sacio`.

+If you have not compiled the library yet, see the [Compiling](#compiling) section below.
+The library does not need to be installed to compile/run the example code, it only needs to know where the header file `sacio.h` is.

+If you have compiled and installed the library, the example below can be compiled using:

+    gcc -I/usr/local/include/sacio -o example  example.c -L/usr/local/lib -lsacio_bsd
+    ./example t/imp.sac

 ```c